dymmond/esmerald/docs/en/docs/references/status-codes.md

 from lilya import status
 ```

-By default, the Esmerald [handlers](https://esmerald.dev/routing/handlers/) take care of the
+By default, the Ravyn [handlers](https://ravyn.dev/routing/handlers/) take care of the
 `status_code` for you but you can always override the defaults and use your own.

 ## Example